Hepatitis Blood Test Panel, Acute

 This panel contains the following tests:

-- Hepatitis B core antibody (HBcAb) IgM - Positivity indicates recent infection with hepatitis B (≤6 months).
-Its presence along with the presence of HBsAg indicates acute infection.
+- Hepatitis B Core Antibody (HBcAb) IgM - Positivity indicates recent infection with hepatitis B (≤6 months).
+Its presence, along with the presence of HBsAg, indicates acute infection.
+After the disappearance of hepatitis B surface antigens, IgM hepatitis B core antibodies are detectable for up to two years after an acute infection and during flare-ups of chronic hepatitis B.

-- Hepatitis A antibody (HAAb) IgM - Acute Hepatitis A is diagnosed using this antibody which typically appears within four weeks of exposure and disappears within 3 months.
+- Hepatitis A Antibody (HAAb) IgM - Acute Hepatitis A is diagnosed using this antibody which typically appears within four weeks of exposure and disappears within three to six months.

 Shop additional STD tests.